Geoff Berner: Personal life

 Berner is the stepfather of actress Genevieve Buechner, and father of Margot Berner and Joseph Zeidler-Berner.
 He is also close friends with American ukulele player Carmaig de Forest, and covers his compositions regularly on tour, and recorded his song "In the Year 2020" on his We Shall Not Flag or Fail, We Shall Go On to the End album.
 In 2008, he began covering songwriter Kris Demeanor instead of de Forest, and Demeanor's song "One Shoe" appears on the Klezmer Mongrels album.
 Additionally, Berner often collaborates with fellow Canadian Carolyn Mark, and recorded a duet with her, for her Just Married: An Album of Duets album in 2005.

 Berner is Jewish, which is reflected in his klezmer song "Lucky God Damn Jew".

 Politics

 Between 1988 and 2001, Berner was active in the Green Party of British Columbia and was a member of former leader Stuart Parker's inner circle.
 He ran as a candidate at the federal and provincial levels in the general elections of 1991, 1993, 1996 and 1997.

 His most high-profile campaign, however, was as a candidate for the satirical Rhinoceros Party of Canada in the 2001 provincial general election against future premier Gordon Campbell.

 In recent years, Berner has expressed intense environmental concerns, and has thrown his support behind the newly launched BC Ecosocialist Party.
+He calls out for recognition of the importance of self-management against COVID pandemic, Long COVID and its dangerousness, the importance of wearing a mask and taking care of others.
+He even composed seven folk songs on this subject, released in 7 Plague Songs in 2023.
+He has also made claims on social media about alleged Vancouver police racist behaviours, and makes statements in favour of defunding the Vancouver police system.